peasantbird/tp/docs/UserGuide.md

 </box>

-Similar to `bprio`, the `sprio` command allows you to set the priority level of a seller (instead of a buyer) based on their index number in the seller's list, so that you can also seamlessly differentiate sellers at a glance by their priority level.
+Similar to `bprio`, the `sprio` command allows you to set the priority level of a seller (instead of a buyer) based on their index number in the seller's list, so that you can seamlessly differentiate sellers too at a glance by their priority level.

 Format: `sprio INDEX PRIORITY`